dannberg/dannb-org/content/blog/2022/obsidian-daily-note-template.md

 ---

 I've officially drunk the [Obsidian](https://obsidian.md/) Kool-Aid.
-While I still think my [Daily Driver Task Management System](https://dannb.org/blog/2020/daily-driver-task-management-system/) is the best way to manage your to-dos, I've moved my entire note-taking system to Obsidian and it's not functioning as my second brain.
+While I still think my [Daily Driver Task Management System](https://dannb.org/blog/2020/daily-driver-task-management-system/) is the best way to manage your to-dos, I've moved my entire note-taking system to Obsidian and it's now functioning as my second brain.

 Before falling in love with Obsidian, I started using [Roam Research](https://roamresearch.com/) (paired with the book *[How To Take Smart Notes](https://amzn.to/3JK4ncl)*) as a way to start shifting my note-taking strategy.
 Roam's bi-directional linking, paired with the Zettelkasten strategy outlined in the book, allowed me to build a system that supposed information *recall* as much as note taking.